-Queso Frito (Dominican Fried Cheese) is quite a treat in itself, and a usual component of Los Tres Golpes, the traditional Dominican breakfast meal.
+Queso frito (Dominican fried cheese) is quite a treat in itself, and an important component of Los Tres Golpes, the traditional Dominican breakfast meal.
 Find out just how easy it is to fry cheese and make this special treat that we love so much.

 About our recipe

 This simple 2-ingredient recipe is an integral part of our breakfast tradition, and as easy to make as it sounds.
 Do you have any tips for great fried cheese?
 Share it in the comments!

 - 1 pound queso de freir, [0.23 kg]

 - ⅓ cup oil for frying

 - Cut the cheese into 12 slices (2" x 3", ¼" thick, approx).
 Pat dry the cheese with a paper towel to minimize splatters.